Information For Authors

-- The author(s) must also acknowledge the contributions of people, organizations and institutes who assisted the process of research, including those who provided technical help, writing assistance or financial funding (in the acknowledgement).
+- The author(s) must also acknowledge the contributions of people, organizations, and institutes who assisted the process of research, including those who provided technical help, writing assistance, or financial funding (in the acknowledgment).

-- The corresponding author should ensure that all co- authors have seen and approved the final version of the paper and have agreed to its submission for publication.
-Others who have participated in certain substantive aspect of the research should be acknowledged for their contribution in an "Acknowledgement" section.
+- The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+Others who have participated in the certain substantive aspects of the research should be acknowledged for their contribution in an "Acknowledgement" section.

 Privacy of Participants